Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions

 As in Section \ref{s:monotone}, the fact that any optimal $\sigma\in\Sigma(\mu,\nu)$ with absolutely continuous marginals is constrained within the leaves of $Du$ allows us to reduce the analysis of $\sigma$ to the analysis of $\sigma_{\mathcal{S}}\in\Sigma(\mu_{\mathcal{S}},\nu_{\mathcal{S}})$ for each leaf $\mathcal{S}$ of $Du$.
 The advantage of each of the reduced problems is that the optimiser of its dual problem has isometric derivative on the leaf.

-We prove in Proposition \ref{pro:cc} and Theorem \ref{thm:bimart} that the fact that an optimiser of the dual problem (\ref{eqn:dual}) for a pair $\mu,\nu\in\mathcal{P}_2(\mathbb{R}^n)$ with common barycentre has isometric derivative is equivalent to \begin{enumerate}[label=(\roman*)] \item $\mu\prec_{c-c}\nu$ are in convex-concave order, \item there exists a \emph{bimartingale coupling} $\pi\in\Gamma(\mu,\nu)$. \end{enumerate} The first of the above conditions requires that there exist two mutually complementing, orthogonal subspaces $V_1,V_2\subset\mathbb{R}^n$ such that for any function $f\colon\mathbb{R}^n\to\mathbb{R}$ that is convex in $V_1$-variable and concave in $V_2$-variable, and of quadratic growth, we have
+We prove in Proposition \ref{pro:cc} and Theorem \ref{thm:bimart} that the fact that an optimiser of the dual problem (\ref{eqn:dual}) for a pair $\mu,\nu\in\mathcal{P}_2(\mathbb{R}^n)$ with common barycentre has isometric derivative is equivalent to \begin{enumerate}[label=(\roman*)] \item $\mu\prec_{c-c}\nu$ being in convex-concave order, \item the existence of a \emph{bimartingale coupling} $\pi\in\Gamma(\mu,\nu)$. \end{enumerate} The first of the above conditions requires that there exist two mutually complementing, orthogonal subspaces $V_1,V_2\subset\mathbb{R}^n$ such that for any function $f\colon\mathbb{R}^n\to\mathbb{R}$ that is convex in the $V_1$-variable and concave in the $V_2$-variable, and of at most quadratic growth, we have

 A coupling $\pi\in\Gamma(\mu,\nu)$ is called a bimartingale coupling with respect to $V_1,V_2$ if and only if for any pair of random vectors $(X,Y)\sim \pi$ we have

 Here $P_{V_1},P_{V_2}$ are the orthogonal projections onto $V_1,V_2$, respectively.